danjulio/tCam/tCam/readme.md

 ![tCam imaging a solder iron](pictures/tcam_iron.png)

 ### Firmware
 The "Firmware" directory contains a V4.4.2 Espressif ESP32 IDF project for tCam.
 You should be able to build and load it into a camera using the IDF commands.
 There are also a set of precompiled binaries in the "precompiled" sub-directory.

+#### Initial firmware load
+There are three ways to initially load the tCam firmware onto a gCore (which comes with different firmware loaded initially).

+1. Use the ESP32 IDF ```idf.py``` tool to load the firmware if you are building it yourself.
+This is described in the firmware directory.
+If you know what you are doing you can also use this tool to load the precompiled binary images.
-You can use the Espressif tool and instructions found in the "programming" directory in parallel to this one to load those into a camera without having to build the project.
+2. Use the Windows-only Espressif tool and instructions found in the "programming" directory in parallel to this one to load the precompiled binary images onto a gCore without having to build the project.
+3. Use the multi-platform tCam Family Serial Updater utility I wrote also found in the "programming" directory.
+It automatically downloads the most current firmware binaries from my website and writes them to a gCore (it can also load tCamMini firmware into tCam-Mini or tCam-POE boards).
+It runs on 64-bit  Linux x86, Mac OS X and Windows computers.
+It's the easiest way.
+Just select the serial port and hit program.

-The precompiled firmware and Windows-based programming application can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam.html) as well if you don't want to clone this entire repository.
+The tCam Family Serial Updater, precompiled firmware, and Windows-based programming application can also be downloaded individually from my [website](http://danjuliodesigns.com/products/tcam.html) as well if you don't want to clone this entire repository.

+#### OTA firmware loads

 Over-the-air (OTA) updates can be used to load new firmware using the Desktop application once the tCam firmware has been initially loaded on gCore.

+#### tCam-Mini compatibility

 The connected tCam-Mini should be running FW 3.1 or later.